What is a Ward Panel and how to become a member

 What is a Neighbourhood Watch and how to get involved

-A Neighbourhood Watch is all about people looking out for each other, identifying suspicious or unusual activity and reporting it to the police.
-This can help the police solve or prevent a crime happening.
-The closer the links with the police, the more effective a Watch can be.
-It is not about being nosey or interfering, but about being a good neighbour and caring about your community.
-Any community or neighbourhood (large or small), can set up a Neighbourhood Watch.
-Each Neighbourhood Watch is run by a local coordinator.
-He or she is chosen by the members of the Watch and acts as a link between them, the local Police, Council and other watches and community groups.
-A Watch can be made up of just a few houses in a street, a few households, the residents of a square, or a whole estate.
-This can include specific watches, including CCTV, businesses, churches/mosques/synagogues (places of worship), hospitals, residents associations, schools and shops.
+Each Neighbourhood Watch is run by a local coordinator who is chosen by the members of the Watch and acts as a link between them, the local Police, Council and other watches and community groups.
+A Watch can be made up of just a few houses in a street, residents of a square, or a whole estate.
+This can include specific watches, such as CCTV, businesses, places of worship, hospitals, residents associations, schools and shops.

 What is Online Watch Link (OWL)?